Intellectual Property Law - An Introduction

 An intangible type of property

-"Intellectual property" is a funny term, so compare what "property" typically means -- something tangible that you can touch.
+"Intellectual property" is an odd term, so compare what "property" typically means -- something tangible that you can touch.
 [Side note: there are two main types of tangible property: personal property and real property.
 Personal property means the things we as individuals can easily possess and can be transported, a baseball, a book, a smartphone, an automobile.
 Real property is real estate, meaning land and the buildings on land, and apartments within buildings].

 Valuable intangibles mean thinking about licensing